Nichibutsu

-The main video game brand of the company was Nichibutsu (日物、ニチブツ), with adult video games (mainly strip mahjong arcade games) coming under the Sphinx (スフィンクス) brand.
 The company used a horned owl for its official logo.
+Outside of the Nichibutsu brand, the company also produces adult video games (mainly strip mahjong arcade games) under the Sphinx (スフィンクス) brand.

-In March 2014, Nihon Bussan sold its video game library to Hamster Corporation due to the decision of original founder Sueharu Torii to retire.
+In March 2014, Nichibutsu sold its video game library to Hamster Corporation due to the decision of original founder Sueharu Torii to retire.
 The company was disbanded on December 15, 2015.

 History

 The company's founder Sueharu Torii established Nihon Bussan in October 1970 in Kita-ku, Osaka.
 They begin their activities by mainly selling arcade machines.
 In 1972, the company was incorporated as Nihon Bussan Co., Ltd with a capital of 3 million yen.